AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/responsive-layout.md

 ## Enabling the Emulator {#enabling-emulator}

-The WKND sample site and the Core Components are already enabled to use the emulator.
-If you have developed your own content not based on the Core Components and archetype, please see the document [Responsive Design](/help/implementing/developing/introduction/responsive-design.md) for details on how to develop your components while leveraging these features.
+The [Project Archetype](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/overview.html) and the [Standard Site Template](/help/sites-cloud/administering/site-creation/site-templates.md#standard-site-template) are already enabled to use the emulator.
+If you have developed your own content not based on the Core Components or archetype, please see the document [Responsive Design](/help/implementing/developing/introduction/responsive-design.md) for details on how to develop your components while leveraging these features.

 ## Activate Layout Mode for your Site {#activate-layout-mode-for-your-site}